mcarifio/bashenv/README.md

 ### <a id="usage-with-git">Usage With Git</a>

-Usage with git is configured like usage without git; you just read it.
+Usage with git is configured like usage without git; you just did it above.

 With git however you can add or modify bashenv scripts, commit the changes, push the changes and pull them to other machines.